harizonelopez/DNI-Chat_Bot-AI/README.md

 - Navigate to the home page of the chatbot and start typing your messages.
 - The chatbot will respond based on predefined patterns.
-- You can view the chat history or clear it using the provided options.

 ]